 Figure 7. sSSYEV regression models for predictive storm metrics.
 Each point represents a different storm event. **=slopes and intercepts were statistically different (p<0.01), *=intercepts were statistically different (p<0.01).

-Figure A2.1.
+Figure B.1.
 Stream cross-section at FG1

-Figure A2.2.
+Figure B.2.
 Stream cross-section at FG3

-Figure A2.3.
+Figure B.3.
 Stage-Discharge relationships for stream gaging site at FG3 for (a) the full range of observed stage and (b) the range of stages with AV measurements of Q. RMSE was 93 L/sec, or 32% of observed Q.

-Figure A2.4.
+Figure B.4.
 Stage-Discharge relationships for stream gaging site at FG1 for (a) the full range of observed stage and (b) the range of stages with AV measurements of Q. RMSE was 31 L/sec, or 22% of observed Q. "Channel Top" refers to the point where the rectangular channel transitions to a sloped bank and cross-sectional area increases much more rapidly with stage.
 A power-law relationship is also displayed to illustrate the potential error that could result if inappropriate methods are used.

-Figure A3.1.
+Figure C.1.
 Example of method for separating storms based on baseflow separation.
 Black line is hydrograph, grey line is baseflow calculated by R statistical package EcoHydRology.
 Storm periods are shaded in grey.
 Seven storm events are identified from March 3, 2013 to March 13, 2013.

-Figure A4.1.
+Figure D.1.
 Turbidity-Suspended Sediment Concentration relationships for a) the YSI turbidimeter deployed at FG3 (02/27/2012-05/23/2012) and the same YSI turbidimeter deployed at FG1 (06/13/2013-12/31/2014). b) OBS500 turbidimeter deployed at FG3 (03/11/2013-07/11/2013) and c) OBS500 turbidimeter deployed at FG3 (01/31/2014-03/04/2014).

-Figure A4.2.
+Figure D.2.
 Synthetic Rating Curves for (a) OBS turbidimeter deployed at FG3 and (b) YSI deployed at FG1.